TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 $22,770 a week?
 In India?
 Lol, you must be joking.
 Not only is the median income of India like $2,500 US, but I was also born into not a rich family.
 What's the alternative?
 You either die, or you hope for "the cheap stuff".
 My grandpa also had my disease (it's genetic).
 He lived his whole life in India.
 He took the cheap stuff, which _gave him AIDS_, which he ended up dying from (wtf, right?!).

 Yeah, so India's a no-go.
 At about age 4, my dad miraculously got a job that moved us to [Qatar](https://en.wikipedia.org/wiki/Qatar).
-After a near-death experience (maybe a blog post for another time), we learned that the treatment at the time in Qatar—only in case of emergencies—was free for like everyone, even expats.
+After a near-death experience (maybe a blog post for another time), we learned that the treatment at the time in Qatar—only in case of emergencies—was free for all, even expats.

 This was an incredible thing and a total game changer.
 My life was saved, but _just in case of emergencies_.
 This led to me going about my life as usual, but then having to go to the emergency hospital (ER) every time I did some basic physical activity, like carrying a backpack, opening a door, or _walking_.

+You see, **human beings bleed internally all the time**.
+Like literally _all the time_.
+When you walk up some stairs, tiny blood vessels near your knees rupture and start trickling blood into your knee cavity.
+This stops in a matter of seconds for you though, and you never even notice.

+For me, walking to a grocery store would present a very real possibility of being bedridden the next day, because my knee would eventually fill up with blood such that the blood would pull the ball away from the socket in the joint and it would be in a pseudo-dislocated position which was quite painful, which required emergency medication.
+From _walking_.
+Yeah.

 With this, 18 years of my life between the ages of 4 and 22 were lived on a pendulum: